 (C) Financial Assistance and Scholarships

 Our scholarships aim to give recognitions to academic and non-academic achievers.
-Outstanding new students will be offered Entrance Scholarship of HK$40,000 in the first and subsequent years of study.
-We have provided HK$20 million scholarships to over 1,200 students in 2020/21, please visit the Students Affairs Office (SAO) website for more details (https://www.hkmu.edu.hk/sao).
+Outstanding new students will be offered Entrance Scholarship and exclusive co-curricular learning experience and networking opportunities by joining the MetroScholar Club.
+We have provided HK$24 million scholarships to over 1,500 students in 2021/22, please visit the Students Affairs Office (SAO) website for more details (https://www.hkmu.edu.hk/sao).

 (D) Career services and entrepreneurship